 Speech-language pathologists hold a master’s or doctoral degree and evaluate and treat children and adults with communication, learning, and feeding/swallowing disorders.
 Speech-language pathologists work in schools, hospitals, clinics, and private practices.
 They are certified by the American Speech-Language-Hearing Association (ASHA).
 That certification indicates they have reached a basic level of competence to work independently.

 However, not all speech-language pathologists are experts in evaluation and treatment of swallowing disorders, and even fewer specialize in the evaluation and treatment of infants and children with swallowing problems.
 You can find speech-language pathologists who specialize in the treatment of children with feeding and swallowing disorders at children’s hospitals, but you will also find them in general medical hospitals, clinics and private practice.
-The easiest way to know if the speech-language pathologist you have identified really specializes in swallowing is to ask if they are a Board-Recognized Specialist in Swallowing and Swallowing Disorders (BRS-S).
-This designation is awarded by the Specialty Board on Swallowing and Swallowing Disorders (www.swallowingdisorders.org).
+The easiest way to know if the speech-language pathologist you have identified really specializes in swallowing is to ask if they are a Board-Certified Specialist in Swallowing and Swallowing Disorders (BCS-S).
+This designation is awarded by the American Board of Swallowing and Swallowing Disorders (www.swallowingdisorders.org).
 On this web site you can search to find a board-recognized specialist near you.

 If there is not a speech-language pathologist who is a board-recognized specialist near you, you can contact a facility near you by finding one on ASHA’s web page: http://www.asha.org/public/speech/swallowing/.
 When you contact the facility/practice, ask to speak with the speech-language pathologist who treats children with swallowing disorders.
 Here are some questions you can ask to help you determine if this SLP has the experience you seek.